Hype000798/cachyos-sway-dotfiles/README.md

 ## Installation

-These dotfiles are managed using `chezmoi` and are designed to be used with a private GitHub repository for secure storage.
-Secure setup involves using SSH keys.
+These dotfiles are managed using `chezmoi`.
+Secure setup involves using SSH keys for private repositories, or HTTPS for public ones.

 ### Prerequisites